nithilabalaji/recipe-analysis/README.md

 Alternative Hypothesis: There is a significant difference in average ratings between recipes with short cooking times (0-30 minutes) and long cooking times (> 30 minutes).

 Test Statistic: The difference in mean average ratings between short and long recipes.
-- The difference in mean average ratings is a straightforward measure to compare the central tendency of ratings between two groups, making it an appropriate choice for this analysis.
+- The difference in mean average ratings is a measure to compare the central tendency of ratings between two groups, making it an appropriate choice for this analysis.

 Significance Level: 0.05

+Below is the visualization of the permutation test and significance level.

 <iframe
   src="permutation_test_short_long_recipes.html"